Sphere-Laboratories/spherepay-react/README.md

   </p>
 </div>

+# Overview

+This repository contains the source code for Sphere's React library.

-The Sphere React library provides convenient access to checkout components.
+It provides convenient access to checkout components.

 ## Installation